drvdputt/RADAGAST/dox/use.md

 `-I<CMAKE_INSTALL_PREFIX>/include`, where `<CMAKE_INSTALL_PREFIX>` is the install directory you specified at configuration.
 Example:
 ```
-gcc -c main.cpp -o main.o -I"$(HOME)"/RIDGE-0/cmake_release/include
+gcc -c main.cpp -o main.o -I"$(HOME)"/RADAGAST/cmake_release/include
 ```

-For the linking step, add the linker path and library names using the flags `-L<CMAKE_INSTALL_PREFIX>/lib` and `-lridge`.
+For the linking step, add the linker path and library names using the flags `-L<CMAKE_INSTALL_PREFIX>/lib` and `-lradagast`.
 Your binary will also need to be linked to GSL using `-lgsl` and `-lgslcblas`.
 ```
-gcc main.o -o main -L"$(HOME)"/RIDGE-0/cmake_release/lib -lridge -lgsl -gslcblas
+gcc main.o -o main -L"$(HOME)"/RADAGAST/cmake_release/lib -lradagast -lgsl -gslcblas
 ```
 The order of the `-l` flags is important here for certain linkers (ld).
-First, ld needs to process RIDGE-0, so that it can make a list of symbols that it needs from GSL, and only then should the GSL libaries be processed.
+First, ld needs to process RADAGAST, so that it can make a list of symbols that it needs from GSL, and only then should the GSL libaries be processed.

 ### CMake